-The making process starts with simple sketches or models, which are intended as gestural notes or reminders.
+Blandine’s making process begins with simple sketches or models which are intended as gestural notes or reminders.

-These are developed, emphasizing some aspect of the idea.
+These are developed, emphasising some aspect of the idea.

-No moulds or other repeat methods are used within the building process – except for some tiny sprigged animals in some of the smaller landscapes.
+No moulds or repeat methods are used in the building stages.

 There are no short cuts involved, every millimetre of the surface has been examined, worked and re-worked to produce the effects seen.

 Small sprigged details and stamps are used for texture and decoration.

 Porcelain slips are stencilled and painted onto the green-ware.

 Oxides and glazes are applied after biscuit firing and fired to 1245 C.